rasj81/DataEngineerProjects/Homework/Module1/README.md

     Question:   What hostname and port should pgadmin use?
     Answer:     db:5433

+Question 3
-Question 3      What is the trip Segmentation Count by mileage range?
+    Question:   What is the trip Segmentation Count by mileage range?
     Solution:   refer to ../Module1/question3.sql
     Answer:     104,838; 199,013; 109,645; 27,688; 35,202

+Question 4
-Question 4      What is the longest trip for each day?
+    Question:   What is the longest trip for each day?
     Solution:   refer to ../Module1/question4.sql
     Answer:     2019-10-31

+Question 5
-Question 5      What are the three biggest pickup zones?
+    Question:   What are the three biggest pickup zones?
     Solution:   refer to ../Module1/question5.sql
     Answer:     East Harlem North, East Harlem South, Morningside Heights

+Question 6
-Question 6      What is the dropoff zone for largest tip picked up from East Harlem North?
+    Question:   What dropoff zone for largest tip from East Harlem North?
     Solution:   refer to ../Module1/question6.sql
     Answer:     JFK Airport

+Question 7
-Question 7      Which sequences describes the terraform workflow?
+    Question:   Which sequences describes the terraform workflow?
     Answer:     terraform init, terraform apply -auto-approve, terraform destroy